CIVL 7011 Building Engineering

 Coordinator Brendan Kirkland Opens in new window

-Description The aim of this unit is to provide students with an understanding of the factors that contribute to decisions in building design in respect of compliance with building regulations and standards.
+Description The aim of this subject is to provide students with an understanding of the factors that contribute to decisions in building design in respect of compliance with building regulations and standards.
 Topics include soil classification for construction, footing systems, loadings and their evaluation, structural materials and systems, structural behaviour and strength, and failure and rectification.

 School Eng, Design & Built Env